errata-ai/vale/docs/content/styles.md

 `document{'path': 'api/occurrence/keys.md'}`

-`occurrence` limits the number of times a particular token can appear in a given scope.
+`occurrence` enforces the maximum or minimum number of times a particular token can appear in a given scope.

 In the example above, we're limiting the number of words per sentence.

 This is the only extension point that doesn't accept a format specifier in its message.